larkes-cyber/slider/README.md

 # slider
 If you use my file, you should download the index.html and script.js.
+This slider is a beautiful, becouse it has navigation and scrolling.
+Module is in developent ...